Ff00ff/mammoth/README.md

 type e.g. `JSONBColumn<{ foo: number }>`.
 This makes it easy to work with json columns.
 You do need to be careful when your type needs to evolve (change).

-### Up next

-- Refactor internal API as some bits are a bit in a proof on concept state.
-- Extend SQL keywords e.g. UNION, WITH, INSERT INTO-SELECT, etc.
-- Improve upsert, delete.
-- Support indices and enums.

 ### Versioning

 A final note on the versioning: we're at version 0.X until we consider Mammoth production-ready.